hibaymj/the-art-of-evolution/outline.md

-The general plan for the book is as follows.
+# Outline for the art of evolution

-Preface: Who is this book for?
+## Preface: Who is this book for?
 * New and experienced API developers
 * New and experienced platform architects
 * New and experienced platform product owners
 * Executives interested in Lean product ownership - APIs: The Executive Summary

-Goals:
+## Goals:
-Understand the nuanced choices to create APIs which gracefully adapt over time.
+* Understand the nuanced choices to create APIs which gracefully adapt over time.
-Understand, measure, and eliminate the root causes of design inertia.
+* Understand, measure, and eliminate the root causes of design inertia.
-Right-sizing your constraints, picking the architecture for a pattern, and the pattern for an architecture.
+* Right-sizing your constraints, picking the architecture for a pattern, and the pattern for an architecture.

-A few words before all the REST. - Disecting the Architectural Pattern
+* A few words before all the REST. - Disecting the Architectural Pattern

-SECTION 0 - Prologue
+## SECTION 0 - Prologue
 0. Understanding The Problem
 0.1 Constraints, Contexts, and Confusion
 0.2 Authority, Intent, and Responsibility